To grow up resilient, powerful, and heard kids must be a priority in

 Voter registration numbers are high, but more needs to be done to increase participation.

-- As of January 2021, there were 527,652 registered voters in the District.
-Between 2014 and 2020, voter registration has steadily increased each election cycle.
+- As of January 2023, there were 518,845 registered voters in the District.
+Between 2014 and 2020, voter registration steadily increased each election cycle, though has decreased since then.

-- As estimated 94% of DC’s eligible voters are registered to vote based on the most recently available data.
-As of 2019, the District’s citizen voting age population was 536,768 when 505,465 residents were registered to vote.
+- An estimated 96% of DC’s adults are registered to vote based on the most recently available data.
+As of 2021, the District’s population aged 18 and up was 544,215 when 524,088 residents were registered to vote.

 - Approximately 50% of registered DC voters are Black, 31% white, 6% Latinx, and the remaining 13% other or unknown race.
 These estimates are within five or six points of the District’s overall population, but do not reflect voter participation rates.

-- In the most recent primary cycle 2020, 92% of registered voters were Democrats, 7% were Republican and less than 1% each were Libertarian or Statehood Green.
-Party affiliation across the wards was relatively consistent, only wards 2, 3, and 6 had more than 10% of their voters register for a party other than Democrat (15%, 13%, and 12% respectively).
+- In the most recent primary cycle 2022, 92% of registered voters were Democrats, 6% were Republican and 1% or fewer each were Libertarian or Statehood Green.
+Party affiliation across the wards was relatively consistent, only wards 2, 3, and 6 had more than 10% of their voters register for a party other than Democrat (12%, 11%, and 13% respectively).

 DC Eligible Voters by Age